-- In conjunction with the classroom teacher, adapt lessons to meet the needs of individual children and small groups. - Take responsibility for delivering learning activities with small groups who would benefit from a different learning approach as agreed. - Establish and maintain supportive relationships with individual pupils, small groups and parents/carers to ensure they understand and can achieve the tasks. - Provide learning support to children with significant care needs, or where English is not their first language. - Support children with significant development needs, e.g. cognitive ability, EBD, learning skills, etc. as directed. - Encourage and promote inclusion in the classroom, ensuring all pupils feel involved with tasks and activities.
+- Provide specialist learning support (requiring in-depth knowledge and experience) to a child with severe special needs. - Take responsibility for adapting and delivering learning activities 1:1 or with small groups who would benefit from a different learning approach as agreed. - Establish and maintain supportive relationships with a named pupil with an EHCP to ensure they understand and can achieve the tasks. - Provide learning support to a named pupil with an EHCP - Promote the safety and well-being of pupils in accordance with the school's Child Protection and other relevant policies. - Encourage and promote inclusion in the classroom, ensuring pupils feel involved with tasks and activities.